wime12/wm-sqlite/README.md

 objects.
 Each persistent object corresponds to a row in a database table.
 The persistent slots of a persistent object correspond each to a column in a row.
-Persistent object classes automatically translate from class and slot names to the corresponding database names.
+Persistent object classes automatically translate from class and slot names to the corresponding table and column names.

 Many SQL features can be specified for slots like "NOT NULL", "UNIQUE" and if the slot belongs to the primary key of the table.
 Foreign keys